glynnbird/couchreplicate/README.md

  - the target service may have a size restriction on documents.
 Cloudant instances on the IBM Cloud have a limit of 1MB per API request, so very large JSON documents would not make it
  - the target service may have a API rate limit in place.
 If the target is very busy, then there may be insufficient capacity left over to service the replication process

+### The _replicator database

+The *couchreplicate* tool requires a database called `_replicator` to be present on the source cluster.
+The tool tries to create a the database if it doesn't already exist at the start of replication job.
+You can see the current and historical replication jobs in the Cloudant/CouchDB dashboard or by looking at the contents of the `_replicator` database yourself.

+Note that even if you `Ctrl-C` out of *couchreplicate*, any running replications will continue to proceed.

 ## Debugging

 If you need to monitor replications more closely than watching the progress bars, then setting the `DEBUG` environment variable to `couchreplicate` before running the tool will send more status information to the console.

 e.g.

     DEBUG=couchreplicate couchreplicate -d mydb -s http://u:p@localhost:5984 -t https://U:P@HOST.cloudant.com

 ## Command-line reference